dare-afolabi/data-analytics-portfolio/house-price-prediction/index.md

-# House Prices Prediction Using Machine Learning
+# House Price Prediction Using Machine Learning

 ## Overview
 This project is my machine learning submission for the Kaggle competition House Prices: Advanced Regression Techniques.
 The objective is to predict the sale price of houses in Ames, Iowa, based on a dataset of 79 explanatory variables describing various aspects of residential homes.